pentagonxyz/gov-of-venice/README.md

 Moreover, they can add a weight for the Gravitas of the sender.
 This is important because, naturally, the vote of confidence of Guild Members should play a higher role than the vote from those who do not participate in the Guild.
 Guild Members have naturally higher Gravitas (for this particular Guild) than commoners.

 **To recap**, all commoners receive silver that is valid for a silver season (e.g 1 year).
 They send it to to other commoners to signal their support for a particular commoner for a particular guild.
 If a commoner accumulates enough Gravitas to pass the threshold, they can invoke the `startApprentiship` function and join the Guild.
 Any commoner can potentially join any guild that participates in the governance process.

 A guild may participate in multiple Merchant Republics, thus guild members may belong to different Merchant Republics (DAOs) but still vote as a Guild.
 This is because the Guild functions as a single functional unit (e.g Auditors), and the expertise of one doesn't change based on whether they have (or not) tokens in a particular DAO.

 Remember that there is an apprenticeship period as a timeout so that commoners can't join a Guild right away and game the system by voting on proposals.

-### Rewards
+### Guild Rewards

 The reference implementation suggests that Guild Members should be rewarded for just being part of the Guild, as we can expect to be a much more demanding position than being a simple voter in a DAO.